 Next stop the El Badi Palace to check out the impressive mosaics.
 Our host offered to arrange a guide for us, but I don’t think that young kids have the concentration span for this so we went along by ourselves and managed to spend a few minutes tagging along withan English speaking tour.

 There is also a very nice clean toilet in here, grab them while you can.
-But don’t go to any toilet in Marrakech without change, as the attendant expects a tip.

 Just around the corner from the Palace, a local boy offered to show us the way to the synagogue.
 Marrakech used to have a bustling Jewish quarter within the Medina, but now all that remains is the old temple, which is beautifully decorated in turquoise mosaics.